-Back when Gustav Klimt was arguing about the price of gold paint and an old empire unknowingly entered its final decade, a coffee house opened.
+Back when Gustav Klimt was arguing about the price of paint and an old empire unknowingly entered its final decade, a coffee house opened.
 And Café Goldegg is still going strong.

 - First established in 1910